Manan2006-coder/Snake-Game-Project-DAIICT-/README.md

 ### Steps:

-1. Clone or download the source code to your local machine.
+1. download the source code to your local machine.
-2. Open a terminal or command prompt in the directory where the source code is located.
+2. Open a terminal in the directory where the source code is located.
 3. Compile the code:
    - For g++, run: `g++ -o snake_game snake_game.cpp`
 4. Run the compiled executable: